Advanced Education High School Student Admission and Enrollment Steps

 If you are not an Advanced Education student, then you may need to follow different steps.
 Find out what type of student you are and get the correct steps for you!

 Create an OpenCCC account using a personal email (or log in if you already have an account) and fill out the online application for Folsom Lake College.
 As an Advanced Education student, select enrolling in high school and college at the same time.

-Read and complete the entire Advanced Education application packet.
+Read and complete the entire Advanced Education application.

-The application packet must include your requested courses and be approved by your high school counselor or authorized designee.
+The Advanced Education application requires parental consent and a recommendation by your high school principal or authorized designee.
+Students are highly encouraged to discuss prospective courses with their parent and high school counselor before enrolling.
 The completed application requires signatures from you, your parent/guardian, and your high school counselor/authorized designee.

-You can list up to six (6) course options on your application; however, you may only enroll in two courses during a single semester across the Los Rios colleges.
+You can list up to six (6) course options on your application; however, you may enroll in a maximum of eleven units per semester across the Los Rios colleges.

 - Accepting advanced education applications from November 28, 2022 through January 6, 2023